Backpropagation through Back Substitution with a Backslash: Julia, the power of language

-{\bf The significance of transpose all the way down: } Not without controversy, Julia implements transpose recursively.
+\emph{The significance of transpose all the way down.} Not without controversy, Julia implements transpose recursively.
 We believe this is the preferred behavior.
 This means a block matrix of block matrices of matrices (etc.) will transpose in the expected manner.
 Similarly matrices of complex number or quaternions will perform conjugate transposes as expected.
 In this work the $M$ as seen in Line 66 of the code in Section \ref{challenge} is diagonal, but is not symmetric.
-In line 75 we are transposing a diagonal matrix of 1x2 matrices of composed operators \verb+M'+ while in that same line we are also transposing a bidiagonal matrix of operators.
+In line 75 we are transposing a diagonal matrix of $1\times 2$ matrices of composed operators \verb+M'+ while in that same line we are also transposing a bidiagonal matrix of operators.
 Because the operator adjoint is defined on lines 10-14 of the code and the adjoint for a composed operator is defined on line 25, Julia's generic implementation, again, just works.
 We are not aware of any other linear algebra system whereby the transpose would just work this readily.
+The page {{ { \verb+https://discourse.julialang.org/t/why-is-transpose-recursive/2550+}}} documents some of the controversy.
+We are extremely grateful that the recursive definition won the day.\\

-{\bf A quick word about performance:} There is nothing in the backslash formulation that would impede performance.
+\emph{A quick word about performance.} There is nothing in the backslash formulation that would impede performance.\\

-{\bf A quick word about the example code in Section \ref{challenge}:} We deliberately only used as an example the matrix neural network.
+\emph{Possible extensions to the example code in Section \ref{challenge}.} We deliberately only used as an example the matrix neural network.
 We also have implemented a fully connected neural network where the matrix $I-L$ is a Julia triangular type, whereas the reference example was bidiagonal.
 We also implemented a square case where the $W$ parameter was constant from one iteration to the next.
 We also conceived of the case of being restricted to a manifold.
-We thus stress that we did not build a fully functional package at this time, and thus emphasize that this could be future research, but we have not yet seen any roadblock to this methodology.
+We thus stress that we did not build a fully functional package at this time, and thus emphasize that this could be future research, but we have not yet seen any roadblock to this methodology.\\

-{ \verb+https://discourse.julialang.org/t/why-is-transpose-recursive/2550+} documents some of the controversy.
-We are extremely grateful that the recursive definition won the day.

-{\bf Summary:} For software to efficiently achieve the goals set out of this paper, modern elements not found in older languages that are important include: